SWENGG4Y2023/CPADTeam02/documentation/URD.md

 ## **Objectives:**

-The objective of the User Requirements Document (URD) for Fitbit is to define the requirements of a user who intends to use the Fitbit application for health and wellness tracking.
-This will outline the needs of the user, including the desired features, functionalities, and performance requirements.
-The purpose of this document is to ensure that the user's needs are clearly understood by the developers and stakeholders involved in the development and delivery of the Fitbit application.
+The User Requirements Document (URD) for the Smart CO2 Converter aims to outline the requirements of users engaging with the application built on SAP BTP for reducing their CO2 footprint.
+This document delineates user needs, desired features, functionalities, and performance benchmarks to ensure alignment between user expectations and application development.

-Primary objective of the Fitbit health and wellness app is to provide users with a comprehensive platform for tracking and improving their health and wellness.
-The app allows users to monitor various aspects of their health, including physical activity, sleep patterns, and nutrition, and provides insights and tools to help users set and achieve their health goals.
-The app also encourages users to connect with friends and family, fostering a sense of community and accountability in their health and wellness journey.

-By offering a holistic approach to health and wellness, the app aims to help users improve their overall well-being, leading to better quality of life, increased energy, and reduced risk of chronic illnesses.
+The primary objective of the Smart CO2 Converter application is to empower users to comprehend and mitigate their CO2 footprint effectively.
+By offering comprehensive insights into consumption habits, the application facilitates informed decision-making, fostering a climate-conscious mindset and enhancing user loyalty.

 ## **Target environment:**

-The target environment for Fitbit includes a range of devices and platforms that users may access the Fitbit app on.
-These include:
+The Smart CO2 Converter application is designed to operate seamlessly across various platforms and devices, including:

--   Smartphones: The Fitbit app is available for both iOS and Android smartphones, and can be downloaded from the respective app stores.
+- Smartphones: Compatibility with both iOS and Android smartphones, downloadable from respective app stores.

--   Tablets: The Fitbit app can also be downloaded and used on tablets, including iPads and Android tablets.
+- Tablets: Support for tablets such as iPads and Android tablets.

--   Computers: Users can access the Fitbit app via the web-based dashboard, which can be accessed from any web browser on a computer.
+- Computers: Accessibility via a web-based dashboard accessible from any web browser on computers.
--   Fitbit Devices: The Fitbit app is designed to work seamlessly with a range of Fitbit devices, including fitness trackers, smartwatches, and scales.

-The Fitbit app is optimized for these devices and platforms, ensuring that users can access and use the app regardless of their preferred device.
-Additionally, the app is designed to be intuitive and user-friendly, with a consistent user interface across all platforms, making it easy for users to navigate and use the app on their preferred device.
+- Smart CO2 Converter Devices: Integration with CO2 conversion devices for real-time tracking and analysis.

+The application's optimization across diverse platforms ensures user accessibility and convenience, enhancing the overall user experience.

 ## **Constraints and assumptions:**

 **Constraints:**

--   Battery life: Depending on the device and usage, the battery life of Fitbit devices may be limited, which can affect the user's ability to track their activity and health throughout the day.

--   Waterproofing: Not all Fitbit devices are waterproof or water-resistant, which may limit their use in certain environments or during certain activities.

--   Physical limitations: Some users may have physical limitations that prevent them from using certain Fitbit devices or participating in certain activities.
+-   Device Compatibility: The application's functionality may vary based on the compatibility of CO2 conversion devices.

+- Connectivity: Reliance on stable internet connectivity for real-time data synchronization and analysis.

+- Data Accuracy: Assumption of accurate data inputs from CO2 conversion devices for precise footprint assessment.

 **Assumptions:**

--   Accuracy: The Fitbit app assumes that the data it receives from the device is accurate and reliable, which may not always be the case due to various factors, such as device placement, user error, or technical issues.

--   User engagement: The effectiveness of the Fitbit app relies on the user's engagement and willingness to use it consistently to track their activity and health.
+-   User Engagement: The application's efficacy relies on users' consistent engagement to monitor and reduce their CO2 footprint actively.

--   Compatibility: The Fitbit app assumes that the user's device is compatible with the app and meets the necessary system requirements for optimal performance.
+- Security Measures: Implementation of robust security protocols to safeguard user data against unauthorized access or breaches.
 ## **User requirements for Fitbit application:**

 1.  **User Needs:**

-The Fitbit app should meet the following user needs:

--   Easily track fitness and activity levels
+- Seamlessly track CO2 emissions and consumption patterns.

--   Provide personalized fitness goals and recommendations
--   Monitor sleep patterns and provide recommendations for improvement
+- Receive personalized recommendations for reducing CO2 footprint.

--   Track food intake and provide nutritional information and advice
+- Monitor progress towards emission reduction goals.

--   Allow users to connect with friends and participate in challenges to stay motivated
+- Engage with peers and participate in challenges to promote sustainability.

--   Provide accurate and timely data insights to monitor progress and adjust fitness goals accordingly
+- Access real-time insights for informed decision-making.

 2.  **App Features and Functionalities:**

-The Fitbit app should include the following features and functionalities to meet user needs:

--   Activity tracking (e.g., step count, distance, calories burned)
--   Sleep tracking and analysis
--   Food tracking and nutritional information
--   Personalized fitness goals and recommendations
--   Connection with friends and participation in challenges
--   Data insights and progress tracking
+- CO2 Emission Tracking: Real-time monitoring of CO2 emissions and consumption patterns.

+- Personalized Recommendations: Tailored suggestions for reducing CO2 footprint based on user behavior.

+- Progress Tracking: Visualization of progress towards emission reduction goals.

--   Integration with other fitness and health apps and devices
+- Community Engagement: Integration with social features to facilitate peer interaction and challenge participation.

+- Real-time Insights: Access to actionable insights for informed decision-making on emission reduction strategies.

 3.  **Performance Requirements:**

-The Fitbit app should meet the following performance requirements:

--   Fast and responsive user interface
+- Responsive User Interface: Swift and seamless navigation across the application interface.

--   Accurate data tracking and analysis
+- Data Accuracy: Accurate tracking and analysis of CO2 emissions and consumption patterns.

--   Real-time data synchronization with Fitbit devices and other third-party apps and devices
+- Real-time Data Synchronization: Instantaneous data synchronization with CO2 conversion devices and other third-party platforms.

--   High levels of security and data protection
+- Data Security: Implementation of robust encryption and security measures to protect user data.

 4.  **User Interface and Design:**

-The Fitbit app should have a user-friendly interface and design, including:

--   Clear and easy-to-understand navigation and menus
+- Intuitive Navigation: User-friendly interface with intuitive navigation and menus.

--   Intuitive and simple design
+- Simple Design: Clean and simple design elements for ease of use.

--   Easy-to-use tracking and monitoring tools
--   Consistent design across all platforms (e.g., web, mobile)
+- Consistent Design: Uniform design language across all platforms for a cohesive user experience.

 5.  **Security Requirements:**

--   The user's personal and health information should be kept confidential and secure.
+- Confidentiality: Ensuring the confidentiality of user data and sensitive information.

--   The application should use encryption and other security measures to protect user data from unauthorized access or breaches.
+- Data Protection: Implementation of encryption and security measures to prevent unauthorized access or data breaches.